bernardjhuang/gamerunnersnews/_posts/2014-10-13-top-summoners-1.md

 This time, I space out Miss Fortune attacks, and notice that Miss Fortune experiences no Animation Delay after attacking.
 Not only that, notice that Miss Fortune covered a LOT of ground during the Animation Delay phase.

-**Animation Delay Cancelling is most relevant for AD Carries since Animation Delay Cancelling is all about exploiting Auto Attack, which AD Carries build for.
-This is why AD Carries are usually known for having incredible mechanics.
-However, Animation Delay Cancel is still relevant to all Champions (just not as much for Casters).

 ## Cancel Animation Delay Via Moving

 By moving to cancel Animation Delay, we gain advantages: